Surakshaajith/simple-ocr-opencv/README.md

 #### Step 6: Classification

-Compares a new image to the trained examples of similar images in order to try to figure out what text is in the image.
+Compares the contents of a new image to training data collected from similar images.

 How to understand this project
 ==============================